Menu

 The New Testament

-Undoubtedly the most engaging and compelling textbook I have ever read—very clear, well structured, comprehensive, and enjoyable to read.
+An incredibly engaging and compelling textbook—very clear, well structured, comprehensive, and enjoyable to read.
 Although Ehrman has his own biases, he freely admits it, and always tempers his opinions with the opposing points of view.
-Excellent for anyone interesting in understanding the historical context of the New Testament.
+Excellent for anyone interesting in understanding a broad overview of the historical context of the New Testament.

 Elaine Pagels